This is a guest post written by Johannes Leuchovius, designer at eLabs.

 - a short headline about Streamio: they help you upload and publish videos online.

 - then a picture of a computer and two devices with their video platform or video, to show that it works on all modern platforms.

 - followed by 3 short blurbs about their advantages.

 - the 3 blurbs are then put into one sentence to make it even more clear.

 - a prominent Call-to-Action button makes it easy for the user to try the service.

-- finally there is a price tag with the minimum price.
+- finally, there is a price tag with a minimum price.